MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-purview-sql-estate-architecture-content.md

 #### Capabilities

 - [Catalog](/azure/purview/overview#data-catalog).
-Azure Purview data catalog can automatically capture and describe core characteristics of data at the source.
+Microsoft Purview Data Catalog can automatically capture and describe core characteristics of data at the source.
 The characteristics include schema, technical properties, and location.
 Azure Purview glossary allows a business-friendly definition of data to be layered on top to improve search and discovery.

 - [Classification](/azure/purview/concept-best-practices-classification).
 Azure Purview automatically classifies datasets and data elements with over 100 predefined sensitive-data classifications.
 It also allows users to define their own custom classification schemes that can be applied manually and automatically.